-Established in 2009, the Yale Theater Management Knowledge Base is a body of arts management material created by Yale School of Drama Theater Management students and faculty and overseen by an editorial board of leading practitioners.
+Established in 2009, the Yale Theater Management Knowledge Base is a body of arts management material created by David Geffen School of Drama Theater Management students and faculty and overseen by an editorial board of leading practitioners.

-The mission of the Yale School of Drama case collection is to raise the standard of professional practice among current and aspiring performing arts leaders and managers by producing and publishing training and reference material.
+The mission of the David Geffen School of Drama case collection is to raise the standard of professional practice among current and aspiring performing arts leaders and managers by producing and publishing training and reference material.

 Content addresses the most urgent contemporary issues of the field, encompassing all aspects of arts management: leadership, governance, mission, strategy, succession, equity and inclusion, financial management, development, marketing, community engagement, human resources, organizational culture, change management, technology, legal issues, ethics, and entrepreneurship.

-For more information or for help in selecting materials suitable for your educational or organizational purposes, please email the Managing Editor of Theater Management.
+For more information or for help in selecting materials suitable for your educational or organizational purposes, please email the Managing Editor.

 Follow the links below to access the material.

-(M.F.A. ’95), Dean of Yale School of Drama and Artistic Director of Yale Repertory Theatre.
+(M.F.A. ’95), Dean of David Geffen School of Drama at Yale and Artistic Director of Yale Repertory Theatre.
 Previously he held leadership positions at the Great Lakes Theater Festival, Cornerstone Theater Company, and The Acting Company.

-(M.F.A. ’89), Chair and Professor in the Practice of Theater Management at Yale School of Drama.
+(M.F.A. ’89), Chair and Professor in the Practice of Theater Management at David Geffen School of Drama at Yale.
 Previously she held leadership positions at the Long Wharf Theatre, Theatre Communications Group, and Center Stage, and was a securities litigator with the Boston law firm of Gaston Snow & Ely Bartlett.